bnfour/md-mods/readme.md

 Impressiveness is just an arbitrary categorization for the ranks for discern at glance.

 Uncertainty is mostly relevant for newly released songs just after a game update.
-For instance, playing a just released song with no scoreboard entries yet will "predict" `#1!!!???` regardless of the score — others might have achieved greater scores at the same time, but there's no way for this mod to know until the scoreboard is reloaded.
+For instance, playing a just released song with no scoreboard entries yet will "predict" `#1!!!???` regardless of the score — others might have achieved higher scores at the same time, but there's no way for this mod to know until the scoreboard is reloaded.

+> [!TIP]
+> The estimated rank may be off regardless of reported certainty just after a game update release.
+As the scoreboard settles down, rank predictions will get more accurate.

 ## UI tweaks
 Mod file: `UITweaks.dll`